Or “Choosing a genre isn’t like choosing a face tattoo.”

 That was the moment I decided I needed to hop off the fence, and plant my feet firmly on one side or the other.
 I knew that I wanted to be a thriller author, full time.
 So I burned my boats, left the shore, and set out to conquer this new land.

 You may be experiencing something similar.
-If you’ve been thinking about switching to a new genre, there may still be this lingering, nagging feeling.
+If you’ve been thinking about a pivot to a new genre, there may still be this lingering, nagging feeling.
 The “dance with the one who brung ya” feeling.
 Loyalty to your genre, because it’s your genre.

 Let’s be clear: There’s nothing wrong with sticking with your original genre, nor with adding an all new genre to the mix.
 There’s nothing that says you must commit 100% to one direction or another.
 There are plenty of authors having great success writing in multiple genres.
 That could be you.